-Creating a successful mail pack depends on getting all of the elements right.
+Creating a successful mailing depends on getting all these elements right.
 Before you plan your approach, it's a good idea to answer a few questions:

 What to include in a mailshot

 Mailshots come in all shapes and sizes.
 They can be simple leaflets or flyers, or they can be highly personalised packs with several components.

-Apart from the size of the letter box, there are very few restrictions governing mailshots.
+Apart from the size of the letterbox, there are very few restrictions governing mailshots.
 As a result, the look and content of door drops vary widely.
 You can include a variety of items to help make the sale, such as product brochures and catalogues; flyers advertising events and offers; order forms and pre-paid reply envelopes; samples and coupons.

 Writing a direct mail letter

 It may sound obvious, but the letter should look and read like a real letter.
 Write in a direct, lively and personal way, using 'you' wherever possible.
-You're writing to a real person and your letter should come from a real person.
+You're writing to a real person, and your letter should come from a real person.

 Your letter must have a proposition - a clear message that the recipient will remember and respond to.
-The proposition should communicate two things: it should say what is special about your product or service, then show how these features can specifically benefit the end user.
+The proposition should communicate two things: it should say what is special about your product or service, then show how that can specifically benefit the end user.

 You can highlight the key benefit in a snappy headline or by opening the letter with a question, such as 'Are you losing money through your old windows?'